Lelekhoa1812/Golf-Scorecard-Scanner/README.md

 This solution:
 1. Detects fields (e.g., PlayerName, CourseName, Score ...) using **YOLOv8** and **YOLOv11** large models.
 2. Recognizes text using **VietOCR** tailored for Vietnamese handwriting, with back up verification using **Qwen2.5-VL** model.
 Using PyTesseract OCR to specialize detecting numeric values only.
-3. Opt in customized **MNIST RCNN** model for handwriting numeric recognition
+3. Opt in customized **MNIST CRNN** model for handwriting numeric recognition
 3. Handles multiple layouts/templates dynamically.
 4. Extracts structured data and exports it to a JSON file.
 5. Uses **LabelMe** for annotating golf scorecard fields.